Solomon Bayley

 Solomon Bayley (c.1771—c.
-1839) was an African American freed slave who is best known for his 1825 autobiography entitled A Narrative of Some Remarkable Incidents in the Life of Solomon Bayley, Formerly a Slave in the State of Delaware, North America.
-Published in London, it is among the early slave narratives written by slaves who gained freedom before the American Civil War and emancipation.
+1839) was a formerly enslaved African American who is best known for his 1825 autobiography entitled A Narrative of Some Remarkable Incidents in the Life of Solomon Bayley, Formerly a Slave in the State of Delaware, North America.
+Published in London, it is among the early slave narratives written by enslaved people who gained freedom before the American Civil War and emancipation.
 Bayley was born into slavery in Delaware.
-After escaping and being recaptured, he later bought his freedom, and that of his wife and children.
+After escaping and being recaptured, he bought his freedom, including his wife and children.
 He worked as a farmer and at a sawmill.
 In their later years, he and his wife emigrated in 1827 to the new colony of Liberia, where he worked as a missionary and farmer.
 His short book about the colony was published in Delaware in 1833.

 From slavery to freedom

 Bayley is believed to have been born about 1772 into slavery in Kent County, in what is now the state of Delaware).
-As was the case with many African Americans who lived in the United States during the 19th century, neither his birth nor death were recorded in the U.S.; Bayley died in Liberia.
-Scholars such as Henry Louis Gates, Jr. have made rough estimates of Bayley's birth and death years based on his autobiography and related materials.
+As with many African Americans who lived in the United States during the 19th century, neither his birth nor death were recorded in the U.S.; Bayley died in Liberia.
+Scholars such as Henry Louis Gates Jr. have made rough estimates of Bayley's birth and death years based on his autobiography and related materials.
 Bayley learned that his maternal grandmother was born in Guinea, where she was captured at the age of eleven, sold into slavery, and transported to the Thirteen Colonies in 1690.
 She had fifteen children in total.

-Bayley's mother had a total of thirteen children, while held by the same family.
+Bayley's mother had thirteen children while the same family enslaved them.
 When a daughter of the family married a man from Delaware, she took Bayley's mother and father Abner, and the rest of the family with her to Delaware.
 After some time, they moved back to Virginia, and Bayley's family was widely dispersed in sales, with his father, sister Margaret, and brother Abner taken to Long Island in the West Indies and sold to Abner Stephen.
 His mother escaped with a young son and finally reached New Jersey.
-It was eighteen years before Bayley saw her again, after he had gained his own freedom.
+It was eighteen years before Bayley saw her again after he had gained his freedom.

 Bayley was held in Delaware and trained as a cooper.
-Although the state legislature had passed a law forbidding the sale of slaves in Delaware to other states, in 1799 Bayley was sold as a young man to a man from Virginia.
-Bayley had already, since slaves could not marry, informally married Thamar, an enslaved woman on another Delaware plantation, and they had a nine-month-old son.
-His new owner took him to Virginia, but Bayley escaped as he was being transported there.
+Although the state legislature had passed a law forbidding the sale of enslaved people in Delaware to other states, in 1799, Bayley was sold as a young man to a man from Virginia.
+Bayley had already, since enslaved people could not marry, informally married Thamar, an enslaved woman on another Delaware plantation, and they had a nine-month-old son.
+His new enslaver took him to Virginia, but Bayley escaped as he was being transported there.
 He returned to Delaware, where he was briefly reunited with his wife, but knew he could not stay.
 He moved on to Dover and then to Camden, Delaware.
-After a time, his owner recaptured him.
+After a time, his enslaver recaptured him.